Simokod/TowerDefense-WIP/README.md

-# Tower Defense Game
+# Tower Defense Game (Work in Progress)

-A tower defense game built with Godot 4.3, where players strategically place defensive structures to protect against waves of incoming enemies.
+A tower defense game prototype being developed with Godot 4.3.
+Currently in early development stages.

-## 🎮 About The Game

-TowerDefensePlaceholder is a strategic tower defense game where players must defend their territory by placing towers and managing resources.
-The game features:
+### Currently Available:
+- Basic demo level

-- Strategic tower placement system
+- Prototype hero placement system
+- Mock hero characters
+- Basic game infrastructure

+### Planned Features:
+- Multiple hero types
-- Multiple enemy types
+- Various enemy types and behaviors
-- Resource management
+- Resource management system
 - Wave-based gameplay
-- Custom announcement system
+- Complete UI system
-- Mobile-friendly design
+- Multiple levels

+## 🎮 About The Project

+This is an experimental tower defense game where players will defend their territory by strategically placing heroes.
+The game is being built with Godot 4.3 with a focus on creating an engaging turn-based tower defense experience.

 ## 🚀 Getting Started

 ### Prerequisites

-- Godot Engine 4.3 or later
+- Godot Engine 4.2 or later
-- Git (for version control)

 ### Installation